66HEX/flow-prediction/README.md

   usePreloadOnPrediction({
     horizonTime: 500, // predict 500ms into the future
     sampleRate: 50,   // sample cursor position every 50ms
+    numParticles: 100, // number of particles for the filter
     minProbability: 0.6 // preload when probability is above 60%
   });